ethersync/ethersync/book/src/pair-programming.md

 ### 7. Reconnect later

 If you later want to do another pairing session, make sure that you understand Ethersync's [offline support](offline-support.md) feature and the [local first](local-first.md) concept.
 When you re-start Ethersync, it will scan for changes you've made in the meantime, and try to send them to the other peer.
 It is probably safest if you delete the CRDT state in `.ethersync/doc` as a joining peer.
 The hosting peer doesn't need to do that, it will simply update their state to the latest file content and share that with others.

-## How to connect across different local networks?

-For two people in the same network, the connection will just work.
-If you want to connect to someone in another local network, you'll currently need to do a workaround:

-You need to enable port forwarding on your router.
-Specifically, the hosting peer needs to configure their router in such a way that it forwards incoming connections on the port you're using with Ethersync (you can specify a fixed port with the `--port` option) to their local machine.